noejon/react-conf-au-2020/day-2.md

 This is problematic because HTML by default has white spaces (for example `<h1>`)

 How to fix this?
-- Sit the text on the baseline (see repo braid)
+- Sit the text on the baseline (see [braid repository](https://github.com/seek-oss/braid-design-system))
-- Crop the top of the text node (css hack)
+- Crop the top of the text node ([css hack](https://github.com/seek-oss/braid-design-system/blob/dc052d40889d6f584971480b21bb6596ff4ec5b1/lib/hooks/typography/basekick.ts#L39))

 The line height remains untouched
 Whitespaces are equally balanced and under control